 Despite the slow economic recovery, Arizona already has many businesses showing impressive growth and even job creation.
 The W. P. Carey School of Business at Arizona State University is recognizing 10 of the state?s biggest achievers as finalists for this year?s prestigious Spirit of Enterprise Awards.

-Are we actually seeing the start of a housing shortage in the Phoenix area?
-A new report from the W. P. Carey School of Business at Arizona State University reveals some surprising information for Maricopa and Pinal counties, as of February.
+Phoenix-area home prices, which had been sharply and steadily rising since last September, finally went down a little this summer.
+A new report from the W. P. Carey School of Business at Arizona State University reveals the numbers for Maricopa and Pinal counties, as of July.

-With the U.S. economy started on the mend, it's interesting to note which cities and states are growing the fastest.
-Research Professor Lee McPheters of the W. P. Carey School of Business at Arizona State University provides rankings and analysis based on the latest jobs figures from the U.S. Bureau of Labor Statistics.
+Unemployment and job growth remain big issues in the U.S. economy and in the current political campaigns.
+So now, more than halfway through the year, what are the top states and cities for job growth?
+Research Professor Lee McPheters of the W. P. Carey School of Business at Arizona State University provides rankings and analysis based on the latest figures from the U.S. Bureau of Labor Statistics.

 From the foreclosure crisis to roller-coaster home prices and a trove of new investors, we?re watching the world of real estate dramatically change.
 This evolution has some real estate professionals looking to blur the lines between what they do now ? and what they can do.
 For example, general contractors may see opportunities to complete their own real estate projects, and some realtors are looking into buying homes for renovation and investment.
 A new online program from the W. P. Carey School of Business at Arizona State University will help address this.

 The W. P. Carey School of Business at Arizona State University celebrates another new accolade this week.
 One of the most prominent sets of global university rankings puts ASU at No. 18 worldwide for Economics/Business.
 This is the fourth year in a row the W. P. Carey School has been Top 25 on the prestigious list from the Center for World-Class Universities at Shanghai Jiao Tong University.